amullins2/HumanIsletMLPipeline_2024/MitochondrialProteinExpressionAnalysis/README.md

 - Violin Plots by Sex and Diabetes Status.
 - Proportional Stacked Bar Charts.
 - Residual Analysis by Cell Type.
-- Scatter Plots by BMI and Age
+- Scatter Plots by BMI and Age.